MaggiN1337/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

+I implemented the pipeline in ``process_image()`` in lines 520 to 550.
+1. Preprocess the image
+2. Detect lane pixels (from scrath or based on previous image)
+3. Draw lanes on image
+4. Calculate curve radius and distance from lane-center
+5. Add calculations on image

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction with this image: